wxcctechsummit/holcct2108/livelabs/Exercise1Analyzer.md

 * <a href="https://portal.wxcc-us1.cisco.com/portal" target="_blank">Portal</a>
 * <a href="https://analyzer.wxcc-us1.cisco.com/analyzer/home" target="_blank">Analyzer</a>

-# Lab Instructional Video
-<iframe width="560" height="315" src="https://www.youtube.com/embed/453BlLMFetU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Lab Objective

 This lab is designed to give you basic understanding of Analyzer, user interface features , how execute stock reports and use them to create custom reports per your need.
+In these videos the `lab goal` is familiarization of the product and terminology.

 We will also be creating two new reports (one for Call and one for agent) to capture relevent information and then will use these reports in a dashboard, while doing this we will learns about capabilities and features you can use to capture the required insights.